 The downlink (UHF) antenna is a bent dipole, which for the purposes of these simulations is assumed to be tuned to 436.5 MHz.
 Results show a gain of 1.1dBi and a null of 8.1 dB.

-We are currently developing a field test procedure, equipment, and software to verify these results.
-This setup uses a pair of economical RFM22 ISM radios, coupled with a 6DOF sensor (LSM303 magnetometer & accelerometer) to plot out antenna radiation patterns in real time using MATLAB.
+We have developed a field test procedure, software and set-up to verify these results.
+This setup uses a pair of RFM 22 radios, coupled with a LSM303 to plot out antenna radiation patterns in real time using MATLAB.
 Once validated we will make these tools available to the community.

 The uplink (VHF) antenna is also a bent dipole, tuned to 144.4 MHz.
 Results show a gain of 3.05dBi, with a null of 6.6 dB.